Robbie Grossman Player Props: Rangers vs. Yankees

-On Saturday, Robbie Grossman (.425 on-base percentage in past 10 games, 109 points above season-long percentage) and the Texas Rangers face the New York Yankees, whose starting pitcher will be Jhony Brito.
-First pitch is at 7:05 PM ET.
+On Sunday, Robbie Grossman (.425 on-base percentage in past 10 games, 108 points above season-long percentage) and the Texas Rangers play the New York Yankees, whose starting pitcher will be Nestor Cortes Jr..
+First pitch is at 2:35 PM ET.

 Robbie Grossman Game Info & Props vs. the Yankees